resgateio/resgate/README.md

 ## Hello world example

-A simple example of a service and client application.
-For more in depth examples, see the [RES protocol documentation](https://github.com/jirenius/resgate/blob/master/resprotocol.md).
+A simple example of a service exposing a single resource, `exampleService.myModel`, and client application that accesses the resource.
+For more in depth information, see the [RES protocol documentation](https://github.com/jirenius/resgate/blob/master/resprotocol.md).

 ### Service (Node.js)

-There is currently no public library for the RES-Service protocol, but because of the simplicity of the protocol, no library is required.
+Because of the simplicity of the RES-Service protocol, a service can be created without the need of a library.
+We can just subscribe and publish directly to the NATS server.

 Create an empty folder and install the *nats* client: